Saturday, September 14, 2024

 Pretense and hypocrisy are far too common among churchgoers.
 But why?

-This was also the very same issue Christ had with the self-righteous religious leaders of His day.
+This approach was also the very same issue Christ had with the self-righteous religious leaders of His day.

 How does this self-righteousness develop?